Editor’s Note: This article was originally published Sept. 23, 2020 and has been updated.

 The safety-sensitive carve-outs found in some state medical marijuana laws typically provide, in part, that an employee is prohibited from performing any job duty while “under the influence” that “could result in a public or safety risk” or “endanger the health or well-being of any person.”
 Even absent such a safety-sensitive carve-out, we found no state law permitting an employee to be “under the influence” of medical marijuana at work, so this type of exception does not really add any additional cover for employers beyond reasonable suspicion testing.

 Further, in most states with this statutory language, the phrase “under the influence” is not defined.
 Many of these state laws also say the determination whether an employee is “under the influence” cannot be based solely on a positive drug test result.
-This issue was recently addressed in a case out of Arizona, Whitmire v.
-Wal-Mart Stores Inc. (2019 WL 479842 (D. Ariz.
+This issue was addressed in a case out of Arizona, Whitmire v.
+Wal-Mart Stores Inc. (359 F.Supp.3d 761 (D. Ariz.
 2019)), in which the federal district court held that while the Arizona Medical Marijuana Act does not protect employees under the influence of marijuana at work, the law specifically states, “a registered qualifying patient shall not be considered to be under the influence of marijuana solely because of the presence of metabolites or components of marijuana that appear in insufficient concentration to cause impairment.”

 Therefore, in states where an employee must be found to be “under the influence” in order for the safety-sensitive carve-out to apply, it would not provide the basis for a blanket prohibition of firefighter off-duty medical marijuana use.